OussamaHaff/oussamahaff_dev/content/posts/00_about_this_blog.md

-+++ title = "About this blog"
+---
+author: Oussama Hafferssas
+cover: /img/00_the_blog_s_readme/cover_site_readme.svg
-date = "2020-12-26"
+date: "2020-12-26"
-author = "Oussama Hafferssas"
-cover ="/img/00_the_blog_s_readme/cover_site_readme.svg"
-description = "If it's the first time you visit my blog, welcome !
-You may find this 5 minutes read interesting to have a clear view on the blog."
+description: If it's the first time you visit my blog, welcome !
+You may find this 5 minutes read interesting to have a clear view on the blog.
-+++
+title: About this blog
+---

 >*[Edit history](https://github.com/hfrsoussama/oussamahaff_dev/commits/master/content/posts/00_the_blog_s_readme.md) of this post can be found in the blog's Github repository.*